chapter eight

 - Training and evaluating a distilled student model using cross-entropy loss

 Reasoning performance can be improved not only through inference-time scaling and reinforcement learning, but also through distillation.
-In distillation, a smaller student model is trained on reasoning traces and answers generated by a larger teacher model.
+In distillation, a smaller student model is trained on the reasoning traces and answers generated by a larger teacher model.
 As shown in the overview in figure 8.1, this chapter focuses on this training-time technique.

-Figure 8.1 A mental model of the topics covered in this book.
+Figure 8.1 A model of the topics covered in this book.
 This chapter focuses on distillation, where a smaller student model is trained on reasoning traces generated by a larger teacher model.

-8.1 Introduction to model distillation for reasoning tasks
+8.1 Introducing model distillation for reasoning tasks

-Model distillation means training a smaller LLM, the student, on outputs produced by a larger LLM, the teacher.
+Model distillation involves training a smaller LLM, the student, on outputs produced by a larger LLM, the teacher.
 For reasoning models, these outputs usually include not only the final answer but also the intermediate reasoning trace that leads to it.